Acid house party: Setting

-Appearing in defiant spirit on Granada TV show 'Up Front', hosted by Tony Wilson, during a debate with disgruntled Blackburn residents and Conservative MP Ken Hind.
-Smith rather than try to put a pertinent point across dumbly declared that he was not on drugs or alcohol, simply high on hope..
+He appeared with a defiant spirit on Granada TV show 'Up Front' hosted by Tony Wilson.
+During a debate with disgruntled Blackburn residents and Conservative MP Ken Hind—rather than try to put a pertinent point across, Smith declared that he was "not on drugs or alcohol, simply high on hope.."

 Music

 The music was characterised by the "squelching" bass produced by the Roland TB-303 and loud repetitive beats.
 It originated in Chicago and took on new qualities when it came to Europe.
 Songs from the time period include "French Kiss" by Lil Louis "On & On" by Jesse Saunders, "Mystery of Love" by Fingers Inc., "Love Can't Turn Around" by Farley "Jackmaster" Funk & Jesse Saunders (featuring Darryl Pandy), "Back to Life (However Do You Want Me)" by Soul II Soul, "I've Lost Control" by Sleezy D, and "Your Only Friend" by Phuture.

 The catchphrase of partygoers was ‘Can you feel it?’, alluding to the Royal House cry from "Can you Party?".